Dark Tranquillity: Atoma (2014–2018)

-In March 2016, guitarist Martin Henriksson announced his departure from the band, admitting he had "lost the passion for playing music" after playing in the band for 26 years.
-The band had no hard feelings for him and wished him the best in whatever he decided to pursue.
+In March 2016, guitarist Martin Henriksson announced his departure from the band, admitting he had "lost the passion for playing music" after 26 years.
+The band wished him the best in his future endeavors.

-On 22 May 2016, Dark Tranquillity began recording their eleventh full-length album Atoma, but did not officially announce it until 6 July.
-The album was finally released on 4 November 2016, via Century Media.
-In March 2017, the band released the song "The Absolute", which was recorded during the Atoma sessions, as a digital single.
+On 22 May 2016, Dark Tranquillity began recording their eleventh full-length album, Atoma, but did not officially announce it until 6 July.
+The album was released on 4 November 2016, via Century Media.
+In March 2017, the band released the song "The Absolute", recorded during the Atoma sessions, as a digital single.
 On 28 January 2018, Dark Tranquillity embarked on a European tour with main support band Equilibrium.

 Moment and Endtime Signals (2019–present)

-On 22 March 2020, Niklas Sundin released a statement on Dark Tranquillity's social media, announcing his departure from the band.
+On 22 March 2020, Niklas Sundin announced his departure from the band on Dark Tranquillity's social media.

-A week later, the band announced that the recording of their new album had started, and that the two guitarists who had been touring with the band, since 2017, Christopher Amott and Johan Reinholdz were named full-time members of the band.
+A week later, the band announced that they had started recording their new album, and that the two guitarists who had been touring with the band, since 2017, Christopher Amott and Johan Reinholdz, were named full-time members.
 The album, Moment, was released on 20 November 2020.
 As a preview, they released the singles "Phantom Days", "Identical to None", "The Dark Unbroken" and "Eyes Of The World" on 11 September, 16 October, 30 October and on 20 November 2020, respectively.
 Moment was awarded the 2021 Grammi for Hard Rock/Metal Album of the Year.

-On 13 August 2021, Mikael Stanne announced the departure of original drummer Anders Jivarp and bassist Anders Iwers, leaving him as only founding member of the band.
-For their upcoming tour bassist Christian Jansson and In Mourning drummer Joakim Strandberg Nilsson were asked to play as session musicians.
-Both Jansson and Strandberg Nilsson were announced as full-time band members in June 2023.
+On 13 August 2021, Mikael Stanne announced the departure of original drummer Anders Jivarp and bassist Anders Iwers, leaving him as the only founding member.
+For their upcoming tour, bassist Christian Jansson and In Mourning drummer Joakim Strandberg Nilsson were asked to play as session musicians.
+Jansson and Strandberg Nilsson were announced as full-time band members in June 2023.

 On 25 January 2022, former guitarist Fredrik Johansson died of cancer.
 On 23 July 2023, Christopher Amott announced his departure from the band.
-On 7 March 2024, the band released new song titled "The Last Imagination" and announced their thirteenth album titled Endtime Signals, which was released on 16 August 2024.
+On 7 March 2024, the band released the song "The Last Imagination" and announced their thirteenth album, Endtime Signals, released on 16 August 2024.